eunjae-lee/soori/README.md

 Off the top of your head, you might think about using `fs.readdir()` but once it's bundled and deployed, you won't be able to do that.
-It's better if you can handle it before bundling and deploying starts, during compile-time.
+It's better if you can handle it during compile-time before bundling and deploying starts.

 What if Soori gives you something like this?